-The first consideration to make is to think about the type of sewing you are looking to accomplish with your new sewing machine.
-Will you be sewing upholstery or sails?
+The first thing to decide is whether you need to sew zigzag stitches.
+To do that, think about the type of sewing you want to do with your new machine.
+Will you sew upholstery or sails?
 Do you own a sailboat?
-How you plan on using your machine will help dictate if you need a zigzag stitch option or if a straight stitch only machine will work for you.
+What you plan to sew will dictate if you need a zigzag stitch option or if a straight stitch only machine will work for you.

-The majority of sewing projects are done using a straight stitch.
-For many sewers, especially those whose main projects include upholstery, home décor, canvaswork and awnings, a straight stitch is all they will ever use.
-If this is true for you, we suggest looking at our straight stitch options: the Ultrafeed® LS-1 and the Fabricator® Sewing Machine.
+Since most sewing projects are done with straight stitches, that’s all many sewers will ever use — especially those whose main projects include upholstery, leather or canvaswork.
+If this is true for you, we suggest looking at our straight stitch options: the Ultrafeed LS, the Leatherwork and the Fabricator.

 Do I Need a Portable Machine?

-The second consideration to make is to think about where you sew.
-At Sailrite, we carry a line of portable heavy-duty sewing machines, the Ultrafeed, in addition to our full size, industrial machines.
-A portable sewing machine is one that is compact and can be transported around your home or to different locations.
-These machines are still fairly heavy, but their smaller package allows them to be packed up.
-A nonportable machine is one that’s set up in a table configuration, takes two people to maneuver around a room, and is not easily disassembled.
+Second, think about where you sew.
+A portable sewing machine is compact and can be transported around your home or to different locations.
+These machines are still sturdy, but their smaller size allows them to be packed up, moved around and easily stored.
+A nonportable machine is set up in a table, takes two or more people to move around a room, and is not easily disassembled.
 So which is right for you?

-To decide if you need a portable or full-size sewing machine, think about the amount of room you have to sew.
-If you live in a small home, even if you don’t take your machine on the road, you might want the more compact setup of a portable machine.
-And, of course, if you like to take your machine from place to place, like from your home to the marina, you will want a portable machine also.
-On the other hand, if you have the room for a larger machine, and you sew on a regular basis, you might want to think about the nonportable, full-size machines.
-The larger machines are also a good choice for those who sew primarily large-scale projects like sails or awnings because they offer more power, higher foot lifts and more underarm space.
+To decide if you need a portable or stationary sewing machine, think about your sewing space.
+If you live in a small home, you might want the more compact setup of a portable machine.
+And, of course, if you like to take your machine from place to place — like to the marina or to conventions — you will want a portable machine.

 Will I Be Sewing Leather?